Last Updated on January 10, 2023

 Journalist Job Descriptions, Responsibilities and Duty Examples

-A Journalist’s job duties may vary depending on the industry and also the type of media organization they find themselves in.
+Your Journalist’s job duties may vary depending on the industry and also the type of media organization you are in.
 Below we have unpacked a few typical Journalist job descriptions for you to use as a guideline:

 A Multimedia Journalist may: